 In terms of pricing, Satellite NBN can cost anywhere from $34.95 per month for Activ8me’s 150GB (15GB peak/135GB off-peak) plan and $199.95 per month for SkyMesh’s Sky Muster Plus plan with 150GB of usage for video and VPN.

 While Starlink can cost a little more than Satellite NBN at a baseline, the unlimited data and speeds involved may mean you’re getting more bang for your buck.

 It’s been a bit of a raw deal for rural Australians who need to rely on satellite NBN to run a business for some time now, so it's no surprise that many people are itching are eagerly awaiting the opportunity to take Starlink for a whirl.

 If you're stuck on satellite NBN in the meantime, it's worth revisiting your bill and comparing it against the latest plans and deals.
-Below are the most popular satellite NBN plans available this week.
+Below are the cheapest satellite NBN plans available this week.